tamazonx/fedifence/README.md

 If you are an individual experiencing or witnessing abuse, please contact the administrator of your service, and [review the list of official resources for online abuse, cyberbullying and harassment in your country](https://github.com/FediFence/fedifence/blob/main/ResourcesForIndividuals.md).

-Learn more about how to cope with online abuse at [https://onlineharassmentfieldmanual.pen.org/](https://onlineharassmentfieldmanual.pen.org/)
+Learn more about how to cope with online abuse at [https://onlineharassmentfieldmanual.pen.org/](https://onlineharassmentfieldmanual.pen.org/) and [https://iheartmob.org/resources](https://iheartmob.org/resources)

 This list is not static.
 Check back frequently for updates or follow [@admin@fedifence.social](https://fedifence.social/@admin) for notifications.